 Medications and food for infants and children are excluded from these limitations.

 Many items that you wouldn’t think of as liquids still fall under this rule.
-This can include items like lipgloss and toothpaste.
+This can include items like lipgloss, toothpaste–and even peanut butter.

 And if you have more 3.4 oz containers than will fit in ONE quart size bag, you’re similarly out of luck.
 Take a look at your liquid cosmetics and toiletries, and you’ll see how easy it is to fill up a quart size bag, even with travel sizes.
 Every bit of space counts!
 We recommend taking travel sizes when possible, and have a great roundup of travel size makeup to help you pack light.